aliasvishnu/Frisk/README.md

 What to expect
 ==============
-My immediate goal is to have traverse through all songs in a particular folder.
+My immediate goal is to have it traverse through all songs in a particular folder.
 And burn the new info into the songs.